Brand development that increases sales velocity, guaranteed.

 Unlike a redesign, a packaging refresh focuses on making subtle updates to modernize the appearance of the packaging without fundamentally altering its design.
 This approach aims to keep the packaging current and appealing.

-Refreshes often involve tweaking color schemes or visual motifs to align with evolving design trends or maintain a contemporary look.
+Refreshes often involve tweaking color schemes or visual motifs to align with evolving packaging design trends or maintain a contemporary look.
 These changes are more about refinement than a complete rebrand.

 Messaging adjustments in a refresh typically involve fine-tuning the language to better resonate with the target audience while preserving the core brand essence.
 The goal is to enhance the packaging’s effectiveness without changing the brand identity.